RSree28/attach-iamrole-multiple-instances/README.md

 Attaching IAM role to multiple instances at one shot

-If we are running in Lambda console,attach the following to the Lambda execution role Amaon Ec2 full access
+If we are running in Lambda console,attach the following to the Lambda execution role
+* Amazon Ec2 full access
-IAM full access
+*  IAM full access